SCOPE (logo)

 Lindsay Wingham-Smith

-Director, Mississauga Ontario Health Team &
+Executive Director, Mississauga Health &

 Co-Lead, Mississauga Health SCOPE